ttp-services/TTP-DASHBOARD/TTP-DASHBOARD-DOCS.md

 ### Single File Architecture

-The entire frontend is in **one file: `src/App.jsx`**.
-This was a deliberate choice for simplicity and to avoid import/deployment complexity.
+**The entire frontend is in one file: `src/App.jsx`**.
+No separate component files, no CSS files — everything inline.
+This is intentional for simplicity.

 ### Key Constants